neomjs/benchmarks/.github/BLOG_POST_DRAFT_V2.md

 ## Challenge 2: The Latency Chasm and the Atomic Measurement

 With our tests running serially, we still saw unacceptable noise in the data.
 The problem was the "observer effect" caused by the constant back-and-forth communication between the Playwright test runner (living in a Node.js process) and the browser page.
-A typical Playwright script might look like this:

-1.  **[Node.js]** `page.click('#my-button')`
-2.  *(Network/IPC delay)*
-3.  **[Browser]** Clicks the button.
-4.  **[Node.js]** `page.waitForSelector('.new-element')`
-5.  *(Network/IPC delay)*
-6.  **[Browser]** Starts polling for the element.
-7.  ...

-Each of these steps adds milliseconds of unpredictable latency, completely separate from the framework's actual performance.
-To get scientifically accurate results, we had to eliminate this chatter.
+Each command and response adds milliseconds of unpredictable latency, completely separate from the framework's actual performance.

 Our solution was to make each measurement **atomic**.
 The entire test—triggering an action, waiting for a specific condition to be met, and measuring the duration—had to be executed in a single, uninterrupted block of code *inside the browser's context*.

-We achieved this by combining two powerful Playwright features.
-First, we use `page.addInitScript()` to inject our custom measurement helpers (like `measurePerformanceInBrowser`) directly into the browser's `window` object.
-This is the recommended way to share code across tests, and it ensures our logic is always available without violating Content Security Policies (CSP).

-Second, every performance test is now wrapped in a single `page.evaluate()` call.
-This function effectively gives us a portal into the browser's own thread, allowing us to run our entire measurement logic atomically, from start to finish, without ever leaving the browser.
+We use `page.addInitScript()` to inject our measurement helpers into the page, then wrap each test in a single `page.evaluate()` call.
+This gives us a portal into the browser's own thread, allowing us to run our entire measurement logic atomically.
 Only the final, high-precision number is returned to the Node.js process.

 **Lesson 2: Eliminate test runner latency by performing all measurement logic atomically inside the browser.** This is the only way to be certain you are measuring the framework, not the harness.

 ## Challenge 3: The Polling Fallacy

-Even with atomic, in-browser measurements, one insidious problem remained.
-Our results for very short-duration tasks were wildly inconsistent.
-We'd try to measure a UI update that we knew should take around 20ms, but the benchmark would report numbers like 45ms, 32ms, or even 58ms.
-The deviation was so high that the data was meaningless.

-We discovered the reason the hard way: Playwright's `waitFor` helpers, and indeed most automation library "wait" functions, don't check the DOM continuously.
-To avoid pegging the CPU, they use long-polling, checking the condition only every 30ms or more.
+Even with atomic, in-browser measurements, our results for very short-duration tasks were wildly inconsistent.
+We discovered the reason the hard way: Playwright's `waitFor` helpers, like most automation "wait" functions, use long-polling, checking the DOM only every 30ms or more to avoid pegging the CPU.

-This is perfectly fine for functional testing—you don't care if you wait an extra 20ms for a button to appear.
-But for performance measurement, it's a fatal flaw.
+This is fine for functional testing, but for performance measurement, it's a fatal flaw.
 You cannot use a ruler with 30ms markings to accurately measure a 20ms event.

-This realization forced us to throw out polling entirely and build our own high-precision waiting mechanism.
-The solution was the browser's native `MutationObserver`.

-Our `measurePerformanceInBrowser` function attaches a `MutationObserver` to the document body that listens for any and all DOM changes.
-After triggering an action, it checks our "pass" condition on every single DOM mutation, no matter how small.
+This realization forced us to throw out polling entirely and build our own high-precision waiting mechanism using the browser's native `MutationObserver`.
+Our `measurePerformanceInBrowser` function attaches an observer that checks our pass condition on *every single DOM mutation*.
 This allows us to stop the timer at the exact moment the UI reaches its desired state, giving us microsecond-level precision.
 It is the technical heart of our benchmark's credibility.

 **Lesson 3: You can't trust polling-based "wait" functions for performance measurement.** For high-precision results, you must use a `MutationObserver` to react to DOM changes instantly.